Dashboards vs. Reports: How to Get the Most out of Your ITSM Reporting Tools

 Final thoughts

 ITSM reporting tools are one of the many perks of providing support with help desk software.
-Unlike, say, channeling requests using just email, InvGate Service Desk allows you to analyze and act upon all the data involved in your IT operations.
+Unlike, say, channeling requests using just email, InvGate Service Management allows you to analyze and act upon all the data involved in your IT operations.

-• Dashboards are a visual way to understand what’s going on with your service desk in real time.
+• Dashboards are a visual way to understand what’s going on with your service desk in real-time.

 • Reports show you a snapshot of a precise moment in time to understand more complex KPIs.